Stephen Lushington (judge): Later life

 In later life, Lushington lived at Ockham Park, belonging to Ada Lovelace and her husband William King-Noel, 1st Earl of Lovelace.
 He took a lease on it around 1846, after the Lovelaces moved away.
 Some of his family had been in residence there, from not long after his wife's death in 1837 (see below).
 The Lovelaces began to move out from about 1840, when William bought and built on East Horsley Park, an adjoining property belonging to the family of William Currie, and Ada spent her time mainly in London and Somerset.
 In 1852 Lushington acted for Lady Byron, Ada's mother, to take control of Ada's finances during her final illness.

 At Ockham Park, Lushington had noted guests.
 They included Edward Lear, close to Franklin Lushington, the brother of Henry Lushington, relations from another branch of the family.
 Lear encountered Elizabeth Gaskell there in 1862.
 The American abolitionist Charles Sumner, who as a young man had taken Lushington to be "one of the ablest men in England", was a visitor there in 1857.

 Lushington died at Ockham Park on 19 January 1873.
 A brass tablet to his memory was placed on the south wall of the nave of All Saints Church, Ockham.

 Family

-Lushington married in 1821 Sarah Grace Carr (1794–1837), daughter of the lawyer Thomas William Carr (1770–1829); her mother Frances was a good friend of Anna Laetitia Barbauld, who addressed her piece True Magicians to Sarah whom she mentored.
-The couple had ten children, five daughters and five sons.
-Sarah was the eldest in a family of five daughters and three sons.
+Lushington married in 1821 Sarah Grace Carr (1794–1837), daughter of the lawyer Thomas William Carr (1770–1829).
+Sarah was the eldest in a family of five daughters and three sons; her mother Frances was a good friend of Anna Laetitia Barbauld, who addressed her piece True Magicians to Sarah, whom she mentored.
+Sarah was a talented amateur artist: During a tour of Wales in 1819, she drew 51 sketches, which are now in the possession of the National Library of Wales.